Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 ## Unresolved questions

-### Key vault secret expressions in extension configurations
+### Key vault secret expressions in extension configurations and other expression limitations driven by stacks

 Whether key vault secret access should be supported in extension configurations is a tricky subject.
 Users will likely want this feature, and it would work fine with a standalone deployment that isn't tethered to a stack because the secret